siara-cc/csv_ml/README.md

 For running Javascript and Java Applet demos, you may have to change security settings in your browser.

-The given demos convert between CSV, XML and JSON (CSV to XML DOM, CSV to JSON, XML to CSV).
+The given demos convert between CSV, TDV.
+XML and JSON (CSV to XML DOM, CSV to JSON, TDV to XML DOM, TDV to JSON, XML to CSV).

 Contact arun@siara.cc for any queries or feedback.